Serratus anterior muscle

-The serratus anterior muscle originates at the 1st to 9th rib and inserts at the ventral surface of the medial border of the scapula.
+The serratus anterior muscle originates from the 1st to 8th or 9th ribs and inserts at the anterior surface of the scapula.
 Due to its course it has a “serrated” or “saw-toothed” appearance.

 - Superior part: 1st to 2nd rib → superior angle of the scapula

 - Intermediate part: 2nd to 3rd rib → medial border of the scapula

 - Inferior part: 4th to 8/9th rib → medial border and inferior angle of the scapula.
 (The lowest attachment may alternatively extend to the 10th rib in approximately 10% of the population, as well as blend with the external abdominal oblique muscle.)